ShaneCurcuru/slides/about.md

 ---
 title: About
-excerpt: "Shane Curcuru is an Apache Director, VP of Brand Management, open source developer, and consultant on community and trademarks."
+excerpt: "Shane Curcuru is an Apache Director, VP of Brand Management, open source developer, and Punderthings consultant on community and trademarks."
 layout: page
 permalink: /about/
 published: true